alexvanzyl/blog/content/posts/2020-05-19-fastapi-simple-application-structure-from-scratch.md

 The `app` directory is our main python package.

 A directory with a `__init__.py` file in it is considered a package in Python.
 Any `.py` files we add to this directory will be considered modules of this package.
-Usually this file is empty but in this case Poetry has gone ahead and added `__version__  =  '0.1.0'`.
+Usually, this file is empty but in this case, Poetry has gone ahead and added `__version__  =  '0.1.0'`.

 The `pyproject.toml` file is where all our dependencies will be added to.
-Later on when we start installing our dependencies you will notice a `poetry.lock` file will be created, more on that later.
+Later on, when we start installing our dependencies you will notice a `poetry.lock` file will be created, more on that later.

-The `README` file can be used to add details about the project or any useful instructions that will help other developers working on project.
-Personally I prefer writing documentation in Markdown over reStructuredText so I will go ahead and rename `README.rst` to `README.md`.
+The `README` file can be used to add details about the project or any useful instructions that will help other developers working on the project.
+Personally, I prefer writing documentation in Markdown over reStructuredText so I will go ahead and rename `README.rst` to `README.md`.
 Feel free to do the same or leave it as is.

 ```shell
 mv README.rst README.md
 ```

-Finally we have our `tests` directory that contains all out unit tests.
+Finally, we have our `tests` directory that contains all the unit tests.

 ##  Install FastAPI and other dependencies :package:
-In this section we will install only the required dependencies to get a basic CRUD ( **C**reate, **R**ead, **U**pdate, **D**elete) application going.
+In this section, we will install only the required dependencies to get a basic CRUD ( **C**reate, **R**ead, **U**pdate, **D**elete) application going.

 ### What we will be installing?
 - FastAPI - this goes without saying :slightly_smiling_face: